SHUBHAMspy/react-learning/readme.md

   1. *Stateless Components* : They have only props and no internal data, their logic revolves around the props they receive.
   2. *Stateful Components*: They have both props as well as internal data to convey the state.

-  props are used by a component to get data from external environment i.e another component ( pure, functional or class) or a general class or javascript/typescript code states are used to manage the internal environment of a component means the data changes inside the component
+  props are used by a component to get data from external environment i.e another component ( pure, functional or class) or a general class or JavaScript/typescript code states are used to manage the internal environment of a component means the data changes inside the component

 ## Refs
   The ref is used to return a reference to the element.
-They should be avoided in most cases, however, they can be useful when you need a direct access to the DOM element or an instance of a component.
+They should be avoided in most cases, however, they can be useful when you need a direct access to the Dom element or an instance of a component.